-- The S-cache on each CPU module is initialized, and the XSROM code in the FEPROM on the PCI 0 and 1 motherboard is unloaded into them.
+The S-cache on each CPU module is initialized, and the XSROM code in the FEPROM on the PCI motherboard is unloaded into them.
 (If the unload is not successful, the SROM unloads XSROM code from a different FEPROM sector.
 If the second try fails, the CPU hangs.)

-Each CPU starts the XSROM code, which prints an XSROM message to the COM1 port and to the control panel display. - The three S-cache banks on each CPU are enabled, and the B-cache is tested.
+Each CPU starts the XSROM code, which prints an XSROM message to the COM1 port and to the control panel display.

+The three S-cache banks on each CPU are enabled, and the B-cache is tested.
 If a failure occurs, a message is printed to the COM1 port and to the control panel display immediately.

-Each CPU prints a B-cache completion message to COM1. - The primary CPU is determined for the second time.
+Each CPU prints a B-cache completion message to COM1.

+- The primary CPU is determined for the second time.
 It then sizes memory.

 Information on memory pairs is printed to the COM1 port.
 If an illegal memory configuration is detected, a warning message is printed to the COM1 port and the control panel display. - Memory is initialized and tested, and test traces are printed to the COM1 port and the control panel display.
-The numbers for tests 20 and 21 might appear interspersed; this is normal behavior.
-Test 24 can take several minutes if the memory is very large; the message preceding the test 24 trace indicates an estimate of the time this test will take.
+(The numbers for tests 20 and 21 might appear interspersed; this is normal behavior.
+Test 24 can take several minutes if the memory is very large.
+The message "P0 TEST 24 MEM\\" is displayed on the control panel display; the second asterisk rotates to indicate that testing is continuing.
+All CPUs in a multiprocessor system share the memory testing to minimize test time.)
 If a failure occurs, a message is printed to the COM1 port and to the control panel display immediately.

 Each CPU prints a test completion message to the COM1 port.